-It is important to note that although one adverse free chlorine sample and two adverse microbiological results were observed in 2015, (representing less than 0.1% of the total number of free chlorine or microbiological samples collected); the immediate action by the City's licensed Operators ensured that the adverse incidents were addressed in a timely manner.
+It is important to note that although two adverse microbiological results were observed in 2016, (representing less than 0.1% of the total samples collected) the immediate action by the City's licensed Operators ensured that the adverse incident was addressed in a timely manner.
 This timely response ensured that the safety of the drinking water was maintained, as indicated by the results of special follow up sampling and evaluation, which found the water to be microbiologically safe.